MatejJan/.NET-Console.js/README.md

 Create an HTML file in a folder of your choice and copy both the `.js` file of your console app and `bridge.js` to the folder.
 You will also need the three `dotnetconsole` files from this repository downloaded there.

-Now include the top and main libraries in your html like so:
+You need to include the root and main libraries in your HTML like so:

 ```
 <html>